Guidelines for your appointment

 - Please note: we are unable to provide child care.

-- Lab work is required within 45 days prior to your appointment if you are receiving contrast for a CT or MRI and:
+- Lab work is required within 45 days prior to your appointment if you are receiving contrast for a CT and:

 - are 65 years or older